cheriekeller/CAExplorer/src/pages/background/species/stressors/temperature.md

 Changes in temperature can lead to various impacts on species, depending on the season and duration of the temperature change.

-Examples of impacts from changes in temperature include:

-**Increased average summer temperatures:**
+### Impacts from increased average summer temperatures include:

 - Species range reductions or shifts due to reduced habitats
 - Reduction of threatened species due to temperature increases exacerbating existing stressors